StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Cloud-Matrix-Search-and-Feeds.md

-# Cloud Matrix Search and Feeds
+# Search and Feed APIs

 Cloud Matrix allows you to return video content via two feeds.